 Tibetan Bowl Therapy

 Most clients will start to relax as soon as the session begins.
 Their muscles will lose tension and they may start to slip into the alpha brain wave pattern within the first minutes.
-Joy and Vitality Centre uses only therapeutic singing bowls.
+Joy and Vitality Centre uses only ZEN Therapeutic Tibetan Bowls.
+This is 101 Service held in the Himalayan Salt Cave with Halotherapy.
+Investment – 125.00/40 mins session.

 How it Works?